justEhmadSaeed/docker-basics/react-docker/README.md

 ```

 -   We use a `.dockerignore` file to prevent specific files/ directories from pushing to the docker, just like `.gitignore`.

+## Next Steps

+Tired of remembering and writing all these lengthy commands?
+Don't worry.
+It's good to know the basics of Docker commands in the beginning.
+Anyhow, how about composing all of these settings into a single and simple command?
+Here comes the next [Automating the Containerization](/compose-docker/README.md) step.